Ways to Make Your Next Walt Disney World Vacation Romantic

 The Cinderella’s Royal Table Engagement Package includes:

-- Your meal, including a toast with non-alcoholic beverage
+- Your meal, including a toast with non-alcoholic beverage and a special slipper dessert

 - A crystal slipper engraved with your names and the date